- This event has passed.

-This seminar is a part of our ongoing transnational project Reclaim the Commons which this year has a special focus on digital commons under the title (W)E-Democracy.
+This event is part of our ongoing transnational project Reclaim the Commons which this year has a special focus on digital commons under the title (W)E-Democracy.
 More specifically, this year we foster the understanding of the possibilities that emerge in the digital age for citizens to organise themselves in innovative ways and to generate influence and even co-create policy decisions that affect their lives.

 The 21st century democracy in Europe is in dire straits.
 Citizens feel disconnected with politics, and a growing distrust has led to the lowest participation in European elections ever in 2014.
 According to the latest Eurobarometer, a staggering 54% of citizens thinks that their voice doesn’t count in the EU.
 Democracy seems overdue for a profound upgrade.
 How can we reverse the erosion?